 The film is the work of first-time director, Steven Caple Jr., and he hasn’t quite mastered the art of storytelling and creating nuanced and well-developed characters.
 Cisco is the only character that evolves over the course of the film.
-All the other characters are mostly stagnant and some of them simply aren’t believable enough, particularly the adults, such as Cisco’s careless diner-managing uncle (Kim Coates), and the drug-addicted prostitute (Erykah Badu), who gets involved in their lives.
+Every other character is mostly stagnant and some of them simply aren’t believable enough, particularly the adults, such as Cisco’s careless diner-managing uncle (Kim Coates), and the drug-addicted prostitute (Erykah Badu), who gets involved in their lives.
 They’re both sketchy and peripheral characters, who only serve the purpose of showing the deep problems in Cisco’s home life.

 The lack of plausibility also accompanies the drug queen-pin, Momma.
 She’s middle-aged woman who isn’t the slightest bit menacing or scary, but is somehow feared and respected in the criminal underworld.
 It’s a nice attempt at creating an unconventional villain, but let’s be serious here, this just wouldn’t happen in real-life.
 Simply a ridiculous character that even Tony Award nominated actress, Linda Emond, can’t bring to life.

 Contrived characterisation and storytelling diminishes the film’s sense of realism, which is a shame because The Land has a lot going for it, with regards to its dialogue and vivid cinematography.
 The film has some pacing issues as well, which is born out the lack of focus.
 It seems like Caple has a lot of ideas but ultimately, struggles to fully express all of them in one film.

-The Land could have been much more impacting if its story was more clear and concise.
+The Land could have been much more impacting if its story was clearer and more concise.
 However, it’s still an engaging movie that has has plenty of drama to keep you satisfied.
 It’s a decent urban indie drama, but unfortunately it’s restricted by its unkempt focus.
 But it does manage to present the distinct message of how easily people, even with good intentions, can fall through the cracks.